atcollab/at/docs/p/howto/Collective.rst

 The wake field is applied by first uniformly slicing the full region occupied by the particles in the ct co-ordinate.
 Each particle is then attributed to a given slice, which is represented by a weight.
 The mean position in x,y,ct is computed for each slice.
-The kick from one slice to the next (or self kick) can then be computed by taking into account the differences in offsets of each slice.
-This kick is then applied to each particle within the slice.
+The kick from one slice to the next (and the self kick for some cases) can then be computed by taking into account the differences in offsets of each slice.
+This total kick is computed and then the appropriate modification to x', y' or dp is then applied to each particle.

 To take into account multi-turn wakes, the wake element has a **TurnHistory** buffer.
 Each turn, the mean x,y,ct and weight of each slice is recorded.
 After each turn, the